-- (a) Notification of the cancellation of a registration must be processed through the selfservice component of the PeopleSoft Campus Solutions System, or be given in writing. - (b) The date on which the cancellation was submitted through the self-service component of the PeopleSoft Campus Solutions System or the written notification is received, is taken to be the date of the cancellation of the registration. - (c) Notification of the cancellation of a module(s) may occur throughout the year but in order to receive financial credit, specific due dates apply. - (d) Cancellation of a module(s) after due dates could imply that a student - is not granted readmission to a module; and - is liable for the tuition fees for the module.
+- (a) Notification of the cancellation of a registration must be processed through the self-service component of the PeopleSoft Campus Solutions System, or be given in writing. - (b) The date on which the cancellation was submitted through the self-service component of the PeopleSoft Campus Solutions System or the written notification is received, is taken to be the date of the cancellation of the registration. - (c) Notification of the cancellation of a module(s) may occur during the specified period in accordance with the coordinated arrangements of the Registrar, as approved by the ECS.
+In order to receive financial credit, specific due dates apply. - (d) Cancellation of a module(s) after due dates could imply that a student - (i) is not granted readmission to a module; and - (ii) is liable for the tuition fees for the module. - (e) Cancellation of all modules by due dates: - (i) A student who cancels all her/his modules before 1 March will be held liable for the minimum cost charges. - (ii) The minimum cost will also be charged if a student registers for the first time in July, and cancels all her/his second-semester modules before 15 August.